JadenLi613/MVC-Application-Frontend/README.md

 ## Technical Notes (To Be Reviewed)

-_@kestermvp: feel free to add your technical notes here!_
+feel free to add your technical notes here!_

 ## Technical Notes